Nicolas Deslauriers: Anaheim Ducks

 On June 30, 2019, Deslauriers was traded by the Canadiens to the Anaheim Ducks in exchange for a 2020 fourth-round draft pick.
 Upon joining the team for the 2019–20 season, Deslauriers tallied seven points and 80 penalty minutes through 45 games by February 2020.
 As such, he signed a two-year contract to remain with the Ducks organization.
 Following the contract signing, Deslauriers set the record for fastest hat trick in Ducks history after scoring all three goals in the first period.
 His third goal came at 11:49 in the first period of a 5–2 win over the Ottawa Senators.

 Minnesota Wild

 On March 19, 2022, just days before the trade deadline, Deslauriers was traded to the Minnesota Wild for a 2023 third-round pick.

 Philadelphia Flyers

 As a free agent from the Wild, Deslauriers was signed to a four-year, $7 million contract with the Philadelphia Flyers on July 13, 2022.

+Carolina Hurricanes

+Deslauriers was traded to the Carolina Hurricanes on March 6, 2026, in exchange for a conditional 2027 seventh-round pick.
+Carolina ultimately won the Stanley Cup in the 2026 Stanley Cup Final three months later, with Deslauriers signing a two-year extension on June 20 during the team's championship parade in Raleigh.

 Personal life

 Deslauriers and his wife have four children together.
 He has a tattoo on the left arm saying "The future will be whatever you make it."
-Off the ice, Deslauriers owns the XPN Centre in Saint-Bruno-de-Montarville, Quebec.
+Off the ice, Deslauriers owned the now bankrupt XPN Centre in Saint-Bruno-de-Montarville, Quebec.